 Sundry materials include thread, staples, zips, calico, bottoming cloth, piping, glue, tacks, buttons, trim, webbing, stuffing, interliners and so forth.
 The list is endless, but in short it is all the other materials that go into reupholstering your furniture other than your choice of top fabric.

 Furniture can be brought to the workshop at an arranged time in advance of the job commencing and needs to be collected within 7 days of completion.
 Collection and delivery is an additional charge dependant on size of furniture and distance from the workshop.

 I usually have a 4-6 week lead time, at certain times of year this can be even longer, particularly from September to December.
-If a rush job is required a 20% surcharge will be added.

 Until a final price is confirmed and accepted by the customer it is not booked in.
 This means if other customers confirm first they will be allocated the next availability.
 This may vary slightly from lead time initially discussed.

 A 50% deposit is required in advance of the work commencing and the balance is due upon completion.

 If you have any other questions please do not hestiate to contact me.